vaishnavi-netizen/Plagarism-checker/README.md

-# Plagarism Checker 🧠📄
+# 🧠 Plagiarism Checker 📄

-A simple Java-based desktop application that detects plagiarism between documents.
+A Java-based desktop application that detects plagiarism between documents.

+---

 ## 🚀 Features

 - Upload multiple documents
 - Detect similarity and matching content
 - Generates plagiarism report
-- Works offline (.jar executable)
+- Works offline via a `.jar` file

+---

 ## 🛠️ Tech Stack

 - Java
-- Swing/AWT or JavaFX
+- Swing / AWT / JavaFX (for GUI)
-- Text file processing
+- File handling and text processing

+---

-## 📂 How to Run
+## ▶️ How to Run

-1. Clone the repo or download the `.jar` file
+1. Clone this repository or download the `.jar` file.
-2. Double-click the `.jar` file (make sure Java is installed)
+2. Ensure Java is installed on your machine.

-## 🙋‍♀️ Author

-**Vaishnavi Patade**
+3. Run the application by double-clicking the `.jar` file or using the command: